peterorum/merch-ads/README.md

 Pause single order campaigns, but wait for more clicks Orders = 0 & Clicks > 50-80, ACOS > 80-100& (optional) -> pause.
 Or gradually reduce bid before pausing.

-Get more impressions
-If impressions < 0-25, increase bid by 10%.